mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ClientInitKey objects MUST contain at least two extensions, one of type `supported_versions` and one of type `supported_ciphersuites`.
-These extensions allow MLS session establishment to be safe from downgrade attacks on these two parameters, while still only advertising one version / ciphersuite per ClientInitKey.
+These extensions allow MLS session establishment to be safe from downgrade attacks on these two parameters (as discussed in {{group-creation}}), while still only advertising one version / ciphersuite per ClientInitKey.

 The `supported_versions` extension contains a list of MLS versions that are supported by the client.
 The `supported_ciphersuites` extension contains a list